swarbler/bestof/home/living room/tv.md

 	- **standard:** onn 4K
 	- **upgrade:** Apple TV 4K

-{: .note }
-onn TV box is only available in Walmart
+> onn TV box is only available in Walmart

 #### Other